lblazecki/nodejs-apns-secure/README.md

 );
 ```

-In tokens array come array of tokens in string.
+Enter the tokens in the tokens array.
-Messages for sending is array of JSON containing :
+Messages for sending are a JSON array containing:

     * _id -> notification id
-    * expiry -> set 0 for not using it or UNIX epoch date expressed in seconds
+    * expiry -> set 0 to disable or UNIX epoch date expressed in seconds
     * payload -> data for sending

-iOS phone will use this fields from payload :
+iOS phone will use these fields from payload:

-    * aps.alert -> notification text; if not set notification will not be shown
+    * aps.alert -> notification text; if not set the notification will not be shown
-    * aps.sound -> set to 'default' for using
+    * aps.sound -> prior to use, set to 'default'
     * aps.badge -> number

 ### Result status report